 Please feel free to contact us to discuss leaving your legacy with the Library.

 If you have already decided to make a legacy gift, thank you very much.
 Sharing your intention with us allows us to plan for our Library in the future.
 It also allows us to recognize your generosity according to your preferences.
 Please feel free to get in touch with your questions and to share your Promise Form with us.

-Alexandra Runge, Donor Relations Officer
+Alexandra Runge, Donor Relations & Legacy Officer